L·ARD

 Core construction vocabulary comes through well.
 Trades, contract terms, common acronyms, standard processes: all handle reliably when spoken at a normal pace.
 Formwork, falsework, substructure, services rough-in, defects liability, extension of time: these aren't unusual to a modern transcription engine.

 Highly specific terminology will need a correction.
-Product brand names, subcontractor names, site-specific nicknames — these the engine hasn't seen before.
+Product brand names, subcontractor names, site-specific nicknames.
+These the engine hasn't seen before.
 That's a few seconds at review time, not a workflow problem.

 What about abbreviations and acronyms?